Are you likely to get planning permission?

 Amended plans – Non-Major Planning Applications

-Sometimes amended plans and/or additional information is required during the determination of your planning application.
+Sometimes an application will not be acceptable in its original form.
+It will be at officers’ discretion whether we refuse the application or whether we invite amended plans and/or additional information.
 The planning officer dealing with your application will contact you to discuss this and explain the process and timescales.
 Amendments should be submitted within the timescales requested and include a completed amended plans proforma which sets out the plans and information that is being changed.

 One set of amended plans and/or one set of further technical reports will usually be accepted after the consultation process has ended if a positive change is proposed.
 No further amendments will be accepted.
 As these amendments may result in further consultation with consultees or neighbours, we will only accept amended plans if an extension of time is agreed in writing allowing us the time for further consultation and determination of the application.
 If this is not provided alongside the amended plans, you are advised to withdraw your proposal and resubmit.